giantswarm/rfc/cluster-app-values-schema/README.md

 ### R3: Array item schema must be defined {#r3}

-The items schema for all array properties must be defined using the `items` keyword.
+The items schema for all array properties MUST be defined using the `items` keyword.

 ### R4: Properties must have a title {#r4}